dgray001/gray_online/PLANS.md

  - frontend animations
  - game updates have an id that ensures the correct order (can request missing)
  - chat updates have an id that ensures the correct order (can request missing)
+ - add abstract dialog then add confirm dialog for confirming actions
+ - when joining a lobby room determine if game is currently in progress => then check if joinee is a player => if not join as viewer
+ - In lobby room have a relaunch button to rejoin room
+ - In waiting room have a relaunch button
+ - Player's button in abstract game header => opens abstract dialog box